meokisama/NT230.Store/README.md

 ## Features

-The application displays a virtual bags store that contains virtual products and contact information.
+The application displays a virtual store that contains virtual products and contact information.

 #### Users can do the following: